andjohae/kandidrone/README.md

 ```

 You will then be prompted to define the search mission.
 The requested information you need to supply is
-1. Length of search area (in meters). - *mandatory*
+Markup: 1.
+Length of search area (in meters). - *mandatory*
         2. Width of search area  (in meters). - *mandatory*
         3. Number of tags to detect.
         4. Flight heigth (in meters).
         5. X-coordinate of the start position for the search area (in meters).
         6. Y-coordinate of the start position for the search area (in meters).

 **Note:** The coordinate system is defined with positive x-axis in the drones forward direction and positive y-axis to its right (as seen from the top of the drone).